Rebar Spacing Calculator

 Practical Tips

-- Always add 10-15% extra rebar to your calculated total to account for overlaps at connections where bars are spliced together—building codes typically require 40 bar diameters of overlap for proper load transfer
+- Always add 10-15% extra rebar to your calculated total to account for overlaps at splice connections where bars are joined together.
+Building codes typically require 40 bar diameters of overlap (20 inches for number 4 rebar) with tie wire at each splice, and these overlaps consume significant additional material on large projects.

-- Tighter spacing (12 inches OC) provides more reinforcement and distributes loads better but costs more; use it near heavily loaded areas and widen spacing to 18 or 24 inches in less critical zones to save material
+- Tighter spacing at 12 inches on-center provides more reinforcement and better load distribution but costs more in both material and labor.
+Use 12-inch spacing near heavily loaded areas like driveway entrances and column footings, and widen to 18 or 24 inches in less critical zones like interior slab-on-grade to optimize your materials budget.

 Frequently Asked Questions